javinator/wasm/resources/syntax.md

 * string $ "*string*" : Creates a global string with name $ and value *string*.
 No return value.
 They can have a maximum length of 256 characters.
 * get string $ : Returns the string with name $.
-* concat $ [*strings*] : Create a new string with name $ as concatenation of strings with names *strings* separated by whitespace.
-No return value.
-The maximum length of 256 also applies to the final concatenated string.

 ### Iteration 1